AbhishekAnchan17/Student_management_system/README.md

 # Student_management_system
-I had created a student management system using
+This student management system is created using

 Tkinter for GUI

 PDBC using SQLite3

 Data Science for Extraction, Analysis & Visualization.

-Author - Abhishek R. Anchan